honsiorovskyi/open-url-in-container/README.md

 it will check that this URL is signed by a key that is known **only to you and your local copy of this extension**. therefore guaranteeing that this request is legit, sanctioned by you and can be opened automatically.

-It is obvious that this extra step creates certain friction while using the extension, so that's why I have added a couple of features to mitigate the inconvenince:
+It is obvious that this extra step creates certain friction when using the extension, so that's why a couple of features to mitigate the inconvenince have been added:

 1. The extension now comes with a small popup that would provide you with an easy way to create secure links or terminal commands for any page you need to be opened in any container.

 2. The signing mechanism uses a simple and well-known yet pretty secure HMAC-SHA256 algorithm, and the signing key is avalable in the extension UI (please be careful with it!), therefore enabling you to easily integrate signature generation in your scripts or applications.

-3. The launcher included with the extension already has a built-in support for URL signing, therefore you can pass the signing key using the environment variables, and keep using the launcher without having to deal with signatures at all (again, please be careful with the signing key!).
+3. The launcher included with the extension already has a built-in support for URL signing, therefore you can pass the signing key using environment variables, and keep using the launcher without having to deal with signatures at all (again, please be careful with the signing key!).

 ## Launcher